rradhakr-git/UdacityDRLBanana/README.md

 ### Instructions

-Run the  `Navigation.ipynb` to train and test the agent - The DQNN model class is in the model.py and agent class is in the dqn_agent.py
+Run the  `Navigation.ipynb` to train and test the agent - The DQNN model class is in the model.py and agent class is in the dqn_agent.py.
+The model weights stored as checkpoint.pth.
+The last step of the notebook will load and test the model without needing to run the training step again.